looseyjs/lab-09-back-end2/README.md

 Start time: 11:45 AM

+Finish time: 1pm

+Actual time needed to complete: 1hr 15mins

+#### Number and name of feature: Caching

+Estimate of time needed to complete: __1hr__

+Start time: 3 PM

-Finish time:
+Finish time: 4PM

-Actual time needed to complete:
+Actual time needed to complete: 1hr

 ## Credits and Collaborations

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->